Take The 30 Day Happier, Healthier Dog Challenge

 While you’r at it, take a close look at any chews you’re giving your dog.

 Stay away from those that are treated with chemicals, and aren’t easily digested, like rawhide and nylon chews.

 Feeding your dog properly doesn’t just mean considering the quality of the food, treat, or chew.

 It also means considering your dog’s daily calorie need/intake and controlling portions as necessary to make sure they stay at the proper weight.

-Use this calorie calculator for dogs to see how many your dog needs a day.
+Use a calorie calculator for dogs to see how many your dog needs a day.

 Note: you may need to add 10-20% more calories if your dog is more active than average.